 Command CLEAR

 Command Syntax CLEAR

 Arguments None

 Description Commands the DTS to clear any errors that have occurred.
 The errors are sent to the client in an ASCII Packet.
 ASCII Packets are described in a subsequent sections.

 Returns <nl> - end of line</nl>

-Example To clear any errors listed in the ERROR Buffer, type: CLEAR <cr> The ERROR buffer will be cleared</cr>
+Example To clear any errors listed in the ERROR Buffer, type: CLEAR <cr></cr>